Amendment to the March 28, 2023, News Release: Liberty Gold Reports Year-End 2022 Financial and Operating Results

-/EIN News/ -- VANCOUVER, British Columbia, March 29, 2023 (GLOBE NEWSWIRE) -- Liberty Gold Corp.
-(TSX:LGD; OTCQX:LGDTF) ("Liberty Gold" or the “Company”) is issuing an amendment to the news release issued on March 28, 2023, to restate the working capital number for the year ended December 31, 2022 from $25,200 thousand in the previous release to $17,668 thousand.
+VANCOUVER, British Columbia, March 29, 2023 (GLOBE NEWSWIRE) -- Liberty Gold Corp.
+LGDLGDTF ("Liberty Gold" or the "Company") is issuing an amendment to the news release issued on March 28, 2023, to restate the working capital number for the year ended December 31, 2022 from $25,200 thousand in the previous release to $17,668 thousand.
 The associated financial statements of the Company are not impacted by this change.

 The updated and amended table is below.
 The information in the tables below is presented in US$000s: